yliu7949/awesome-mathematica/README.md

-# awesome-mathematica
+# awesome-wolfram-language
-A list of awesome Mathematica functions, models and notebooks
+A list of awesome functions, models and notebooks written in the Wolfram Language.